DSL-Lab/CPEN455HW-2023W2/README.md

 For classification accuracy, we evaluate using both **accuracy** and **F1 score**.
 You can submit your classification results through the [project Hugging Face challenge page](https://huggingface.co/spaces/CPEN455-23W2/CPEN45523W2CourseProject).
 Please see the Submission Guidelines tab.
 Our system will calculate accuracy and F1 score based on your submission and then update the leaderboard accordingly.

-For assessing the quality of generated images, we provided an evaluation interface function using the **FID score** to gauge the quality.
+For assessing the quality of generated images, we provided an evaluation interface function in `generation_evaluation.py` using the **FID score** to gauge the quality.
 After the final project deadline, we will run all submitted code on our system and execute the FID evaluation function.
 It is essential to ensure that your code runs correctly and can reproduce the evaluation results reported in the project.
 Failure to do so may result in corresponding deductions.

 Evaluation of model performance will affect a portion of the final score, but not all of it.
 After deadlines, we will attempt to reproduce all submitted code, and any cheating discovered will result in deductions and appropriate actions taken.
 The quality of the code, the completeness of the project, and the ability to reproduce results will all be considered in determining the final score.